fcastillo90/React-GraphQL-Apollo/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The graphql server will run on port `1010` by default.
+The graphql server will run on port `1010` by default.\
 Open [http://localhost:1010](http://localhost:1010) to view Apollo sandbox

-## Author: Francisco Castillo